vladmokryi/lawn-mower-card/README.md

 [![Buy Me A Coffee][buymeacoffee-image]][buymeacoffee-url] [![Twitter][twitter-image]][twitter-url]

-> Vacuum cleaner card for [Home Assistant][home-assistant] Lovelace UI
+> Lawn Mower cleaner card for [Home Assistant][home-assistant] Lovelace UI

-By default, Home Assistant does not provide any card for controlling vacuum cleaners.
+By default, Home Assistant does not provide any card for controlling lawn mowers.
 This card displays the state and allows to control your robot.

-![Preview of vacuum-card][preview-image]
+![Preview of lawn-mower-card][preview-image]

 ## Installing